hapax/hapax.github.io/assets/simple-physics.md

 ### 4.3.
 Rainy day dilemma<a id="sec-4-3" name="sec-4-3"></a>

 (*Note.* This is a fun optional extension of collision cylinders.
-It's not needed for the final section on Brownian motion.)
+It's not needed for the final section.)
 Let's do a twist on collision cylinders and take moving objects into account.
 Rather than do it formally and in general, we will be illustrative and